-Global Hawk is flown by a Launch Recovery Element (LRE), and a Mission Control Element (MCE).
+Global Hawk is flown by a Launch and Recovery Element (LRE) and a Mission Control Element (MCE).
 The LRE is located at the aircraft base and functions to launch and recover the aircraft while en route to and from the target area.
 The MCE controls the Global Hawk for the bulk of the ISR mission.
 Like the LRE, the MCE is manned by one pilot, but adds a sensor operator to the crew.
 Command and control data links enable complete dynamic control of the aircraft.
 The pilot workstations in the MCE and LRE are the control and display interface (cockpit) providing aircraft health and status, sensors status and a means to alter the navigational track of the aircraft.
-From this station, the pilot communicates with outside entities to coordinate the mission (air traffic control, airborne controllers, ground controllers, other ISR assets).
+From this station, the pilot also communicates with outside entities to coordinate the mission (air traffic control, airborne controllers, ground controllers, other ISR assets).

 In the RQ-4 name, the "R" is the Department of Defense designation for reconnaissance and "Q" means unmanned aircraft system.
 The "4" refers to the series of purpose-built remotely piloted aircraft systems.
 The "E" in EQ-4 delineates the communication configuration of the BACN equipped aircraft.

 The Global Hawk is operated by the 12th Reconnaissance Squadron at Beale Air Force Base, California, and the 348th Reconnaissance Squadron at Grand Forks AFB, North Dakota, but aircraft are rotated to operational detachments worldwide.
 The 1st RS at Beale AFB provides formal training for all RQ-4 pilots and Block 30 sensor operators, while the 348 RS formal training unit (FTU) at Grand Forks AFB provides training for all Block 40 sensor operators.